Jimmer Fredette: The Basketball Tournament

 Fredette has participated in The Basketball Tournament (TBT), a million-dollar winner-take-all summer tournament broadcast on the ESPN family of channels.
-In TBT 2017, he acted as coach for Team Fredette, who lost in the first round to Team Utah, 100–97.
+In TBT 2017, he acted as coach for Team Fredette, which lost in the first round to Team Utah, 100–97.
 In TBT 2018, he played for Team Fredette, leading the team to four wins and a spot in the semifinals, where they lost to Eberlein Drive, 80–76.
 He returned as a player in TBT 2022, with The Money Team.

-3x3 basketball
+3x3 basketball and Olympics

-In 2022, Fredette began playing 3x3 basketball with hopes of qualifying for the 2024 Paris Olympics.
-He made his 3x3 debut at the 2022 Red Bull USA Basketball 3X East Regional, which took place October 8-9 in New York, and helped team NYC Blue win the event.
-On October 25, 2022, Fredette, Canyon Barry, Kareem Maddox, and Dylan Travis were named to the USA Men’s 2022 3x3 AmeriCup team.
-At the 2022 FIBA 3x3 AmeriCup, which took place November 4-6 in Miami, Fredette and his team won gold.
+In 2022, Fredette made his 3x3 debut at the 2022 Red Bull USA Basketball 3X East Regional, which took place October 8–9 in New York, and helped team NYC Blue win the event.
+On October 25, 2022, Fredette, Canyon Barry, Kareem Maddox, and Dylan Travis were named to the USA Men's 2022 3x3 AmeriCup team.
+At the 2022 FIBA 3x3 AmeriCup, which took place November 4–6 in Miami, Fredette and his team won gold.
+In FIBA 3x3 World Cup 2023, Fredette played for USA, winning the silver medal, and Fredette was selected for the Team of the Tournament.

+In 2024, Fredette represented Team USA at the 2024 Summer Olympics as a member of the first USA Basketball 3x3 Men's National Team to compete at the Olympics.
+Fredette suffered an adductor tear in the second pool play game and didn't play in four of the games, and the team was eliminated after going 2–5.

+On April 23, 2025, Fredette announced his retirement from basketball.

+Executive career

+On April 28, 2025, Fredette was announced as the first managing director of the USA Basketball 3x3 Men’s National Team.